saiqulhaq/rubyevents/docs/contributing.md

 This guide provides steps on how to contribute new videos to the platform.
 If you wish to make a contribution, please submit a Pull Request (PR) with the necessary information detailed below.

-There are a few scripts available to help you build those data files by scraping the Youtube API.
-To use them, you must first create a Youtube API Key and add it to your .env file.
-Here are the guidlines to get a key https://developers.google.com/youtube/registering_an_application
+There are a few scripts available to help you build those data files by scraping the YouTube API.
+To use them, you must first create a YouTube API Key and add it to your .env file.
+Here are the guidelines to get a key https://developers.google.com/youtube/registering_an_application

 ```
 YOUTUBE_API_KEY=some_key